 We do believe that independent work (often in the form of ‘homework’ or ‘prep’) is of great value in the learning process.
 It can be used to consolidate and extend learning, to push forward a synthesis of ideas that demonstrates a comprehensive grasp and to encourage pupils to come prepared to a lesson with a bank of knowledge and thinking already covered so the lesson can focus on the discussion rather than imparting of material.

 We do, however, try to keep the work expected outside of class to a manageable level.
-Therefore, boys in Lower School might expect to have an hour’s homework per week day (c.10 hours per fortnight), Middle School boys might expect to start with c.15 hours per fortnight in 3rd year, moving up to c.20 hours per fortnight in 5th year.
-Boys in Sixth Form have the guideline that they should be spending in the region of 4 hours outside of lessons on each of their subjects each week.
-We keep holiday work to a minimum until boys reach the Lent Term of 4th year, by which time we would expect them to begin spending some holiday time preparing for exams.
-In sixth form, boys should be beginning to use some holiday time to push on with their own research and thinking around their subjects.
+Therefore, pupils in Lower School might expect to have an hour’s homework per week day (c.10 hours per fortnight), Middle School pupils might expect to start with c.15 hours per fortnight in 3rd year, moving up to c.20 hours per fortnight in 5th year.
+Students in Sixth Form have the guideline that they should be spending in the region of 4 hours outside of lessons on each of their subjects each week.
+We keep holiday work to a minimum until pupils reach the Lent Term of 4th year, by which time we would expect them to begin spending some holiday time preparing for exams.
+In sixth form, students should be beginning to use some holiday time to push on with their own research and thinking around their subjects.

-We recognise that many boys have long commutes, so we try to ensure that there are times during the school day (and suitable places) for boys to complete homework.
-In Lower School, for example, there is a supervised homework session between 4 and 5 pm for those boys not involved in Other Half on a particular day.
-For other year groups, most houserooms have a study space and there are plenty of other areas where boys may study silently – in the library, for example or in the Yang Science Centre.
-Our long lunchtimes often offer a chance to get some study done and most boys will not find all of their 4.00-5.15pm slots taken up with Other Half during the week so can use that time to work before the buses depart.
+We recognise that many of our students have long commutes, so we try to ensure that there are times during the school day (and suitable places) for them to complete homework.
+In Lower School, for example, there is a supervised homework session between 4 and 5 pm for those not involved in Other Half on a particular day.
+For other year groups, most houserooms have a study space and there are plenty of other areas where pupils may study silently – in the library, for example or in the Yang Science Centre.
+Our long lunchtimes often offer a chance to get some study done and most will find not all of their 4.00-5.15pm slots are taken up with Other Half activities during the week, so can use that time to work before the buses depart.